RatMD/newshub-theme/README.md

 - bs5-lightbox v1.8.0
 - jQuery *\** (only in OctoberCMS v2, see below)

-**Attention**: By default, jQuery is only included on OctoberCMS v2 installation, using jQuery for OctoberCMS v3 and above requires to set the "Embed jQuery" option on the theme configuration page.
+**Attention**: By default, jQuery is only included on OctoberCMS v2 installations using October's provided jQuery version, using jQuery for OctoberCMS v3 and above requires to set the "Embed jQuery" option on the template configuration page.

 ### Development Dependencies
-The development of the **NewsHub** OctoberCMS template is done using node.js (v16+) with an included and configured Rollup stack. view the package.json in the root template directory for more details.
+The development of the **NewsHub** OctoberCMS template is done using node.js (v16+) with an included and configured Rollup stack.
+View the package.json in the root template directory for more details.

-Commands:
+Available Commands:

 - `npm run build:js` - Build the JavaScript source files
 - `npm run watch:js` - Watch and build the JavaScript source files